w3f/Grants-Program/applications/xp.network.md

 }
 ```

-The message inside the binary payload will be structured as follows:
+The runtime storage & the message inside the binary payload will be structured as follows:

 ![img](https://github.com/xp-network/w3f_application/blob/main/XP.network.protocol.png)